ashbyca/ashbyca.github.io/_posts/2013-03-07-ftp-script.markdown

 * Change the host value<br>
 * Change the user value<br>
 * Change the passwd value<br>
-* Change the file value (this is the local file to upload)
+* Change the file value (this is the local file to upload)<br>
-* Change the remotefile value (this is the remote file to be uploaded)
+* Change the remotefile value (this is the remote file to be uploaded)<br>

-After save the file, execute the script and when completed you will have a txt file that contains complete results.
+After save the file and execute the script.
+All output will be in the command window.
 If you receive errors they will be displayed in the command window.

 You can download the script [here](https://ashby.keybase.pub/Blog/Scripts/ftptransfer.sh).